Freccia/lem-in/tools/check/README.md

-*** lfabbro's note: This piece of code was written by mressier, I thank her for wrinting this tests ***
+*** lfabbro's note: This piece of code was written by mressier, I thank her for wrinting those tests ***

 Welcome,